mndillon/toki-pona-nanpa-linja-n/README.md

     - Say "2001" followed by "0": "tun tasa wan non"
     - Say "2001.0": "tun tasa wan pokala non"
     - Say "243-555-0169": "tupowin pasa lululun pasan nowajunen"
-    - The **-n** is a phonetic marker, indicating the end of a digit sequence
+    - The **-n** is a morphological marker, indicating the end of a digit sequence
     - Screen readers can communicate longer digit sequences with less cognitive load
     - Automated text-to-speech systems can communicate longer digit sequences with less cognitive load
     - Can enhance compatability with [WCAG 2.2](WCAG%202.2%20compliance%20claims.md)